What is the Firmament in the Bible? Genesis Meaning Explained

 While the firmament represents God’s sovereign authority and the heavenly realm, humanity exists in a world bound by the physical and temporal.
 This separation invites contemplation on the nature of God and the ways in which He interacts with the world.

 The word "firmament" derives from the Latin "firmamentum," which itself translates the Hebrew term "raqia" found in the Scriptures.
 "Raqia" refers to an expanse or a stretched-out surface, often interpreted as the sky or heavens.
 In the context of the ancient Near Eastern cosmology, the firmament was conceived as a solid structure, like a dome, that separated the waters above from the waters below, creating an ordered environment.
-This understanding informs much of the biblical imagery and cosmology, illustrating how ancient peoples perceived the world around them.

 The Firmament in the Creation Account